A Beginners Guide to Building A Fantastic Music Promotion Plan: our story, your team, budgeting and Canadian vs. American radio.

 Before you decide to hire a tracker, I would highly recommend speaking with several trackers first.
 You need to work with someone who has a good track record and who you feel comfortable communicating with.
 Check out their websites.
 Speak to their former clients to see if they were happy with the work done.
 Try to chat with a programmer to get their recommendation.
 Be sure to do your homework in order to be sure you have hired a reputable radio tracker who will secure adds on your single.
 Don’t be afraid to ask questions!
 You are spending your hard earned cash on your dream of breaking into the music business and you have every right to get the answers you need.

-If you would like more information on radio tracking, check out my website: www.amtofm.com Now go write that hit single so we can deal with the next step in your musical success.
+If you would like more information on radio tracking contact us!
+Now go write that hit single so we can move to the next step in your musical success.